TechnoX/guidelines-rcj-rescue-field-designer/README.md

 # Guidelines for field designers in Rescue

+This is a guideline document for the RoboCup Junior Rescue League.
+Inspired by various practices popular among the community.

+If you feel like contributing, please do so!
+Fork the project and open a pull request.

+## Objective

 The main objective for the field designer is to make a fair competition for all teams.
 To find the team with the best robot!
 But what is the best robot?
 What define a good robot?
 I would say in Rescue it is a robot that manage the rules without human intervention.
 An autonomous robot that can handle a lot of difficulties (defined in the rules).

+## What is not a good robot

 I would also say that a good robot is **not** a robot that: